 Fashion Designer Interview Questions

-Question: What events in your life helped you to choose fashion designing as a career?
+Question: What events in your life helped you choose fashion designing as a career?

 Explanation: This is a typical opening question which interviewers use to start the conversation, learn more about your background, and gather information they can use for other questions.
-It is your opportunity to describe your career narrative and to move the interview in a direction in which you are comfortable speaking about.
+It is your opportunity to describe your career narrative and move the interview in a direction in which you are comfortable.

 Example: “My interest in fashion began early in my life.
 I can remember reading fashion magazines and trying on my parent's clothes to make up different outfits while still young.
 My interest blossomed while I was in high school and was able to create clothes that reflected my unique personality.
 While attending the design institute, I received my formal education in fashion and gained the technical expertise I needed to craft interesting and trendy designs.
 I can’t think of anything else I’d rather do than be a fashion designer.”